At this time the UCHV is not advertising for a Visiting Professor for Distinguished Teaching (VPDT) position.

 This visiting professorship was established as part of Princeton’s 250th Anniversary teaching initiatives, enabling the University Center to bring to campus excellent undergraduate teachers and scholars whose teaching and research explicitly examine values in public and private life.
-Candidates in all fields are eligible but special consideration for Spring 2021 applications will be given to scholars who have a demonstrated expertise in teaching political theory.
-This is a one-semester position (half of a nine-month faculty position) and brings a commensurate proportion of a full year salary.

 Since the successful candidate must demonstrate an established record of teaching excellence, applicants should normally hold a tenured position in their home institution.
 Candidates who have received teaching awards will be given especially serious consideration, but receipt of such awards is not a necessary condition for selection if there is other evidence of outstanding teaching.
 The professorship is not intended for early-career faculty and we do not generally consider nominees who have taught for fewer than five years.
 We are keen to consider candidates who have been innovative in the classroom through their use of technology, although again this is not a necessary condition for selection.
 Princeton is especially interested in qualified nominees who can contribute through their research and teaching to the diversity and excellence of our academic community.